lalitshankarch/VulkanPlayground/Notes.md

 Vulkan gives explicit control over the rendering architecture.
 This means that frame can be rendered offline (headless mode); over the network; or on a screen.

+Swapchain image views are conceptually similar to Render Target Views on DirectX 12.

+The general flow to execute commands is:

+    - Allocate a `VkCommandBuffer` from a `VkCommandPool`
+    - Record commands into the command buffer
+    - Submit the command buffer into a `VkQueue` through `VkQueueSubmit`

+Multiple threads can record commands into a single queue but only one thread should submit them to a queue.
+Also, each thread should use its own copy of a command allocator and command buffer.

+The graphics pipeline is the sequence of operations that take the vertices and textures of the meshes all the way to the pixels in the render targets.